borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 So the proposal was to break this vicious circle by making a decentralized system where no government will be able to print money with a click of a button.
 In principle it is not anti-government, just for smaller and more transparent administration with checks and balances.
 We could say it is a movement towards financial autonomy and freedom.

 Bitcoin protocol is just the first functional implementation of this idea (courtesy of Cypherpunks).
-Noninflationary sound money that is internet native, digital, neutral and apolitical (agnostic to politics) as bottom up emergent phenomena.
+Noninflationary sound money that is internet native, digital, neutral (agnostic to politics) as bottom up emergent phenomena.
 Also being fully permissionless and trustless, since people trust is often betrayed by large organisations.
 It was designed and programmed to have best characteristic of Money:
 &nbsp;1.
 Durable, 2.
 Divisible, 3.
 Portable, 4.
 Acceptable, 5.
 Scarce, 6.
 Uniform